-The Tzu Chi Teenagers’ Class has been established for close to two decades, and recruits teenagers between the ages of 13 to 16 years (Sec.
-1 – Sec.
-4 students).
+The Tzu Chi Teenagers’ Class was established in 1997 and recruits teenagers between the ages of 13 to 15 years.
 It offers a holistic programme designed with various experiential activities that encourage exploration and discovery.
 Through participation in these activities, the youths are guided to identify and understand their own emotions and traits, and learn helpful skills to navigate and overcome the challenges of growing up.
 Children who graduate from the Parent-Child Bonding class may also enroll in the Teenagers’ Class, to continue their learning journey in an environment imbued with Tzu Chi’s humanistic values.

-Led by a team of loving volunteers, the monthly Teenagers’ Class helps to instill positive values, such as kindness, compassion, filial piety, etc. in students, and inspires them to find meaningful directions in life.
-To cater to the needs and inclinations of modern youths, the lessons are no longer limited only to classroom-based instruction or one-way teaching.
-As life and character education is best taught through outdoor or hands-on activities, the programme of the Class includes recycling work, charity sale, farm visits, etc., where the students are given opportunities to take on responsibilities, work in a team, and serve in practical ways.
+Led by a team of loving volunteers, the monthly Teenagers’ Class helps to instil positive values, such as kindness, compassion, filial piety, etc. in students and inspires them to find meaningful directions in life.
+To cater to the needs and inclinations of modern youths, the lessons are not limited to classroom-based teaching or one-way teaching.
+As life and character education is best taught through outdoor or hands-on activities, some of the programmes include recycling work, charity fair, farm visits, etc., where the students are given opportunities to take on responsibilities, work in a team, and serve in practical ways.